Table Of Contents

 In general, products involved in a 1035 exchange must be of the same kind and must have the same owner; you cannot exchange the annuity for a life insurance policy or change the new annuity to a new owner.

-The annuities involved in a 1035 exchange can be at different providers and they can be different types.
-This means if you like a different annuity product better at the new provider, you can choose it while also moving to a different provider.
+The annuities involved in a 1035 exchange can be from different providers and they can be different types.
+This means if you prefer a different annuity product offered by the new provider, you can choose it while also moving to a different provider.

 You cannot cash out the annuity and use those funds to purchase another annuity.
 Instead, complete the transfer using the following steps: